Epic Center

 Commercial high-rise building in Wichita, Kansas, U.S.

-The Epic Center is a 385 ft, 22-story high-rise building at 301 N. Main St. in Wichita, Kansas, United States.
+The Epic Center is a 385 ft, 22-story skyscraper at 301 N. Main St. in Wichita, Kansas, United States.
 It is the tallest building in the state of Kansas, holding that title since its completion in 1987.

 History

 The Epic Center was announced in 1982 as one of two potential developments on a former city lot.
 Originally to include two 20-story twin towers, it was planned to be the tallest building in Kansas.
 By 1983, the development had picked and was changed from twin towers to four 10 story towers.
 This change was later reverted in 1984, with construction beginning the following year.
 Due to fear of low occupancy, the twin tower idea was cancelled again, leaving the South Tower the only one to be built.
 The building officially opened in 1987.

 In 2007, in a $1.4 billion transaction the Epic Center, One and Two Brittany Place and 31 other buildings, were acquired by real estate investment firm Behringer Harvard, when it acquired IPC US REIT.
 In 2015, the Epic Center changed hands again, being purchased for $11.5 million by real estate investor Phil Ruffin.
 The building was sold again to Deutsche Bank in 2022.